ppy/osu-wiki/wiki/Tournaments/CC/1/en.md

 ## Ruleset

-- This tournament is a 1v1, Head to head, Single Elimination tournament.
+- This is a 1v1, head-to-head, single-elimination tournament.
 - Each round will be BO7 (first to 4).
 - Referees create the match and will invite players 10 mins prior to match beginning.
 - If a player fails to turn up before or on the time their match is due to start, a 10 minute timer will be started.
 After 10 minutes, if the player has still not shown up, the other player wins.
 - If both players fail to show up, the match can be rescheduled during the times given.
 - Warm-ups are optional should a player request one.
 (Note: the warm up should not be from the mappool the players are due to play and must have a drain time of 4 mins or less.)
 - After warm ups (should there be any), both players will `!roll` to decide who bans/picks first.
 Loser of the roll bans first and winner of the roll picks first.
-- Each player is allowed one ban per match (Not Tiebreaker).
+- Each player is allowed one ban per match.
+The tiebreaker cannot be banned.
 - If a player disconnects during the match in which the outcome would have been different.
 A rematch can be offered under the Referee’s discretion.
-- Hard Rock and Double Time mappools can be played with Hidden should the player want to.
+- Hard Rock and Double Time mappools can be played with Hidden if the player wants to.
 - Score V2 will be used.
-- Free mod can be any mod the player decides (including EZ + FL).
+- Free Mod can be any mod the player decides (including EZ + FL).

 [flag_CZ]: /wiki/shared/flag/CZ.gif "Czech Republic"
 [flag_DE]: /wiki/shared/flag/DE.gif "Germany"